Biggest Beefs: Eminem’s Best Rivalries Throughout His Music Career

 Some of Eminem’s historic rivalries date back to before he even landed a record deal with Dr. Dre.
 Artists from Detroit had run-ins with the rapper long before he was a mainstream sensation.
 Even artists from New York were feeling the wrath of Marshall Mathers when he exploded on the scene with “My Name Is.”

-His major label debut, The Slim Shady LP dropped in 1999 and at that his beef with independent rapper Cage was already in full swing.
+His major label debut, The Slim Shady LP dropped in 1999 and at that time, his beef with independent rapper Cage was already in full swing.
 After the line “I bought Cage’s tape, opened it and dubbed over it,” was present on the album, Cage fired back at Slim Shady more than once.

 According to the Atlantic, Eminem has held rivalries with everyone from Pamela Anderson to Triumph, The Insult Comic Dog.
 But which feuds were the juiciest?